Spinal Cord and Neck Injury Attorneys

-Spinal cord and neck injuries can be devastating, resulting in some loss of mobility and motor function.
+Spinal cord and neck injuries can be devastating, often resulting in some or extensive loss of mobility and motor function.
 The spinal cord controls these and other critical bodily functions, and any damage to the spine or neck can create lifelong hardship.
-If you or a loved one have sustained a spinal cord injury or a neck injury in an accident caused by the negligence of another, our Dallas attorneys can build a strong personal injury claim on your behalf.
+If you or a loved one have sustained a spinal cord injury or a neck injury in an accident caused by the negligence of another, our Dallas attorneys can build a personal injury claim on your behalf.

 - Types of Spinal Cord Injuries